pivot-access-ltd/bma-offline-docs/src/partitions.md

 As with block devices (see [Block devices](/t/block-devices/nnnn)), MAAS and the MAAS API offer a great deal of control over the creation, formatting, mounting and deletion of partitions.

+<a href="#heading--about-storage-restrictions"><h2 id="heading--about-storage-restrictions">About storage restrictions</h2></a>

+There are three restrictions for the storage configuration:

+1. An EFI partition is required to be on the boot disk for UEFI.
+2. You cannot place partitions on logical volumes.
+3. You cannot use a logical volume as a Bcache backing device.

+Violating these restrictions will prevent a successful deployment.

 <a href="#heading--how-to-list-partitions"><h3 id="heading--how-to-list-partitions">How to list partitions</h3></a>

 To view all the partitions on a block device, use the 'partitions read' API call: